-Columbia University is one of the more expensive colleges in the Ivy League, in part because it's in one of the world's most expensive cities.
+Columbia University is one of the Ivy League's most expensive colleges, in part because it's in one of the world's most expensive cities.
+But Columbia students post median earnings of that top six figures a decade after enrolling.

 Ads by Money.
 We may be compensated if you click this ad.AdAds by Money disclaimer